6 Best Wadis In Oman For An Exciting Day Trip From Muscat

 Some of these picturesque valleys have streams of fresh flowing water, springs and waterfalls.

 Visiting a wadi is one of the top things to do in Oman.
-Moreover, because every wadi is different it’s worthwhile to visit a few in one trip.
+Moreover, because every wadi is different, it’s worthwhile to visit a few in one trip.

-You could have a picnic at one and a barbecue at another.
+For example, you could have a picnic at one and a barbecue at another.

 Sometimes the main highlight is a dip in the cool waters, while another wadi might be known for its caves.